top of page

 The meteor hit the Gulf of Mexico and the surrounding Mexican landmass.

-• We can speculate on several theories.
+• I can speculate on several theories.

 Think about this one.